RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 2. The clip is split into $$L$$ spatiotemporal patches of size 16x16x2 (2 is the number of consecutive frames.
 3. A random mask is calculated for the context.
 This is a 2D that is similar to the mask in I-JEPA.
 This mask is then repeated across the time dimension.
 This repetition is necessary because the videos are short and there would be too much redundancy for the same patch at different time steps.
 This redundancy would make the learning task too easy.
 This masking creates a context image, while the target is the original image.

    1. 2 masks are sampled: one short range and one long range.
 The short range mask covers less area in the image and is more discontinuous.
 These masks are constructed by different configurations of overlapping blocks, as done in I-JEPA.
-The target encoder only needs to run once, even is there are multiple masks for the context.
+The target encoder only needs to run once, even if there are multiple masks for the context.
 Having multiple masks leads to more efficient training.

    {% include figure.liquid loading="eager" path="assets/img/blog/jepa/vjepa_masking.png" class="image-fluid mx-auto d-block" caption="Short-range (left), long-range (right)" alt="V-JEPA masking" source="https://ai.meta.com/research/publications/revisiting-feature-prediction-for-learning-visual-representations-from-video/"%}